Home Page

 Secondary Teaching Licensure

-Note: For endorsement to teach Biology, a student also must gain admission to the Teacher Education Program and meet all the requirements for secondary teaching licensure.
-For more information, see the Teaching and Learning Department
+For endorsement to teach this subject, a student also must gain admission to the Teacher Education Program and meet all the requirements for secondary teaching licensure.
+For more information, see the Teaching and Learning Department webpage